-This investigation discusses the use of ozone injections for treating specific types of disc-related back pain.
+This investigation discusses the use of ozone injections for treating specific types of disc-related back and neck pain.

 The ozone utilized has a chemical reaction with the nucleus material and lessens the bulk and mass of the interior of the disc.
 In theory, if the bulge is reduced, the pressure on surrounding neurological tissues will be also, eliminating or reducing symptomatic expression within a few days time.